FrissBee/scroll-back-to-top-button/README.md

 3. For the design use the attributes

 The `<back-to-top></back-to-top>` HTML tag can be inserted anywhere within the `body` tag.

+See the examples and comments in the files for more information.

 ## Example of implementation with the default settings